fusepoolP3/p3-wp1-deliverables/d11-deliverable.md

 The goal of the prototype is to understand the requirements and opportunities of providing archival information as Linked Data.
 The primary goals of the prototype are:

 * explore opportunities of Linked Data for archives
-* understand the technical requiements for creating and providing Linked Data
+* understand the technical requirements for creating and providing Linked Data
 * develop "best practices" for publishing archival data as Linked Data
 * test the value of integrating data about related topics from multiple, decentralized sources
 * with a clear focus on improving ease of access for the users of these archives